rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 _side_note_start
 A lot of this unicornish utopia is available today in some FP languages like Haskell.
 Certain code is considered boilerplate and the tooling can derive it automatically.
 Examples are: equality, ordering, JSON parsing/formatting, `map` functions for non-list types, folding/unfolding for non-list types, traversing non-list types, recursion scheme folds and unfolds, optics...
 All of this boilerplate would be available for free for something like the `Json` grammar example from Part 1 and Part 5.
 Programming in Haskell often involves creating some involved custom type and automatically deriving a lot of boilerplate for it.
+The are also many experimental (typically short lived) projects for auto generating code.
+I have curated a short list [_add_blank_target here](https://github.com/rpeszek/IdrisTddNotes/wiki/Part2_Sec3_2_3_gen#program-synthesis-some-relevant-links) (I expect it to be mostly outdated).
 The stronger the types, the more code generation is possible (I have already mentioned interactive code development in the dependently typed Idris).
 _side_note_end